crescent-network/crescent/docs/cli/liquidamm.md

 ## MintShare

-Mint liquid farm share for auto compounding rewards.
-The module mints the corresponding amount of `sbCoin` and sends it to the farmer when the execution is complete.
+Mint public position share for auto compounding rewards.
+The module mints the corresponding amount of `sbCoin` and sends it to the sender when the execution is complete.

 Usage